Digital employee experience (DEX)

 - Feature adoption: Are they using just the basics, or tapping into deeper functionality?

-When technical systems break down, it can often results in employee frustration and a surge in support requests.
-By actively monitoring IT performance and usage data, organizations can uncover problem early-on and before they escalate.
+When technical systems break down, it can often result in employee frustration and a surge in support requests.
+By actively monitoring IT performance and usage data, organizations can uncover problems early on and before they escalate.
 This kind of proactive approach not only reduces downtime but also ensures a more reliable and frustration-free digital experience.

 - Resolution time: How quickly are employee problems being addressed?